MinghuiChen43/awesome-deep-phenomena/README.md

   - Kirby Banman, Liam Peet-Pare, Nidhi Hegde, Alona Fyshe, Martha White. *ICLR 2022*
   - Key Word: Stochastic Gradient Descent; Covariate Shift.
   - <details><summary>Digest</summary> We show that SGDm under covariate shift with a fixed step-size can be unstable and diverge.
 In particular, we show SGDm under covariate shift is a parametric oscillator, and so can suffer from a phenomenon known as resonance.
 We approximate the learning system as a time varying system of ordinary differential equations, and leverage existing theory to characterize the system's divergence/convergence as resonant/nonresonant modes.

+- Data Augmentation as Feature Manipulation. [[paper]](https://arxiv.org/abs/2203.01572)
+  - Ruoqi Shen, Sébastien Bubeck, Suriya Gunasekar.
+  - Key Word: Data Augmentation; Feature Learning.
+  - <details><summary>Digest</summary> In this work we consider another angle, and we study the effect of data augmentation on the dynamic of the learning process.
+We find that data augmentation can alter the relative importance of various features, effectively making certain informative but hard to learn features more likely to be captured in the learning process.
+Importantly, we show that this effect is more pronounced for non-linear models, such as neural networks.
+Our main contribution is a detailed analysis of data augmentation on the learning dynamic for a two layer convolutional neural network in the recently proposed multi-view data model by Allen-Zhu and Li [2020].

 - How Many Data Are Needed for Robust Learning? [[paper]](https://arxiv.org/abs/2202.11592)
   - Hongyang Zhang, Yihan Wu, Heng Huang.